Cloud Controller Blobstore Configuration

 resource_directory_key: YOUR-AWS-RESOURCE-BUCKET

-4. Replace YOUR-GCS-BUILDPACK-BUCKET, YOUR-GCS-DROPLET-BUCKET, YOUR-GCS-PACKAGE-BUCKET, and YOUR-GCS-RESOURCE-BUCKET with the names of your Cloud Storage buckets.
-Do not use periods (.) in your bucket names.
+6. Replace YOUR-AWS-BUILDPACK-BUCKET, YOUR-AWS-DROPLET-BUCKET, YOUR-AWS-PACKAGE-BUCKET, and YOUR-AWS-RESOURCE-BUCKET with the names of your AWS buckets.
+Do not use periods (.) in your AWS bucket names.

 To configure your blobstore to use Google Cloud Storage with a service account, do the following: